xultaeculcis/kelp-wanted-competition/dev-log.md

 ## 2024-02-07

-* New submissions with a mixture of models - selected best model for each split that was ever produced: **0.7024**
+* New submissions with a mixture of models - selected best model for each split that was ever produced: **0.7204**
 * Best dice was for 8 models in total - fold=1 and fold=9 weights were set to 0.0
 as they are the worst on LB individually
+* Add support for soft labels - I can now use weighted average of probabilities instead of hard labels

+## 2024-02-08

+* Submissions with soft labels - public LB: **0.7206** not much but is something...
+* Need to add some validation for the ensemble scores locally - otherwise the submissions are just wasted
+* New idea: SAHI -> train on 128x128 crops, inference on sliding window with overlaps and padding, then stitch the preds